An Overview Of Temporal Commonsense Reasoning and Acquisition: Discussion

 \begin{itemize} \item Current consumer hardware quickly reaches its limits when training and prompting state-of-the-art LMs.
 Even if the \textsc{GPT-4} weights were publicly known, it is unlikely that most people could run the model locally at a reasonable speed.
 For privacy reasons, among others, it is therefore unreasonable to expect individuals and businesses to rely fully on API-based prompting. \item While foundation models are trained in general language understanding, locally trained models have weights that are specifically fine-tuned on a certain task, making them more of a ``master of one'' than a ``jack of all trades''.
 For downstream task applications, this is likely preferable. \item When training a task-specific machine learning model, we can reliably force the output to be of a certain shape and represent certain task-specific properties.
 While it is possible to prompt systems like \textsc{GPT-4} to provide a certain output format, they are not constrained to this shape and can deviate, potentially leading to errors. \end{itemize}

-In addition to the arguments provided, recent research shows that ChatGPT seemingly does not fully comprehend TCS.
-For example, \citet{chatgpt-tcs} measure ChatGPT with an accuracy of 52 percent on \textsc{McTaco}, far below previous state-of-the-art work.
+In addition to the arguments provided, recent research shows that foundation models seemingly do not fully comprehend TCS.
+For example, \citet{chatgpt-tcs} measure \textsc{GPT-3.5} with an accuracy of 53 percent on \textsc{McTaco}, far below previous state-of-the-art work. \citet{llm-eval} benchmark a combination of various foundation models and prompting strategies on several of the datasets discussed in this survey.
+While they measure \textsc{GPT-3.5} at an accuracy of 80 percent on \textsc{McTaco}, the performance on several other datasets, including \textsc{TNLI}, \textsc{TIMEDIAL}, and \textsc{WikiHow}, remains subpar and lags far behind the baseline model performances reported by the respective dataset authors.

 This creates a strong argument that TCS will remain a valuable research field in the near future.
+The difference in accuracy between the two studies on \textsc{GPT-3.5} also shows the volatility of using closed-source foundation models, as well as different prompting strategies.